-Whether you’re trying to avoid a job entirely or trying to quit your current job, starting a blog is a reliable path to supporting yourself and your family.
-It takes a lot of work and some time but it is a well-traveled path at this point.
-It’s not nearly as crazy as it was when I started.
+Starting a blog is a reliable path to supporting yourself and your family.
+It takes a lot of work and but it is a well-traveled path at this point.

 I’m going to walk you through the 12 steps to start a blog, which are particularly useful for beginners who have never done this before.

 Here are links to each section on how to start a blog if you want to jump ahead at any point.

 - Install WordPress plugins

 - Get into your blog posting groove

 - Build an audience